 - Legal responsibilities of executives and boards of directors to address data security

 - Smart techniques for executing cyber investigations

-Project Based Assessment, Compliance and Readiness for Healthcare
+Assessment, Compliance and Readiness for Healthcare and Medical Devices

 First combines deep healthcare, security and regulatory knowledge to bring covered entities impactful and cost conscious services that immediately reduce enterprise risk.
-As healthcare delivery organizations look to bolster their readiness through assessment and compliance based needs, First’s approach is designed for project based engagements that accelerate your internal efforts and provide an outside perspective of your posture as it relates to privacy and security.
+As healthcare delivery organizations look to bolster their readiness through assessment and compliance based needs, First’s approach is designed for project based engagements that accelerate your internal efforts and provide an outside perspective of your posture as it relates to privacy, security and medical device vulnerabilities.

 Cyber Health Assessments

 Once a healthcare organization has an understanding of their current standing, actions can be taken to assess the steps and costs associated with reducing risk.
 Conducting comprehensive assessments to baseline strengths, vulnerabilities and awareness are all components of proactive programs addressing PHI and valued information that may not be defined as PHI, such as educational or research data.

 Conducting a Risk Assessment supports awareness and development of data security programs, allowing you to achieve your business goals while maintaining sound threat prevention and vulnerability mitigation in an environment of constant exposure.
 First leverages a NIST-based methodology when conducting a Risk Assessment, as the Office of Civil Rights (OCR) guidance on requirements for risk analysis points to recommendations and guidelines established by NIST for conducting a risk analysis.
 First’s healthcare specific assessment combines several security and technical tests into a single engagement aimed specifically at addressing the requirement of a risk assessment and ongoing risk management to “harden” your EHR, source systems, medical devices and associated hardware.
 Our risk assessments can be conducted as needed or as a part of a more in-depth compliance management program.